gvwilson/thirdbit/_posts/2019/2019-05-23-bottle-of-light.md

 title: "Bottle of Light"
 ---

-Scholastic published a book of mine titled *Bottle of Light* back in 2008 as part of a reluctant reader program---it wasn't ever available directly to the public, but every once in a while I get a mail like this from a teacher whose class has enjoyed it, and it makes my day.
+Scholastic published a book of mine titled *Bottle of Light* back in 2008 as part of a reluctant reader program—it wasn't ever available directly to the public, but every once in a while I get a mail like this from a teacher whose class has enjoyed it, and it makes my day.

 > Hello Greg,
 >